Home

 Carving a hull

-One big benefit to a carved method is that there is very little tension in the structure to contend with during the construction process, as opposed to those in any of the planked methods.
-Therefore the need to rigidly hold the hull during construction is merely a convenience to work on the hull more comfortably.
+One big benefit to a carved method is that there is very little stress and tension in the structure to contend with during the construction process, as opposed to those in any of the planked methods.
+Therefore the need to rigidly hold the hull during construction is merely a matter of convenience rather than necessity.

 There are typically three ways to carve a hull: